vegaprotocol/documentation/docs/concepts/trading-on-vega/positions-margin.md

 Leverage is, in effect, the inverse of the initial margin that the protocol takes from your collateral when you place a trade.

 Margin is the amount of assets required to keep your positions open and orders funded.
 You can think of margin as the 'down payment' to open a position.
-Leverage, meanwhile, describes how many times larger in value than your margin you can have as a position.
+Leverage, meanwhile, describes how many times larger in value than the margin you can have dedicated to a position.
 (For example, if you need 20DAI to open a position worth 100DAI: Your leverage is 5x and your initial margin is 20% of the full value.)

 The exact margin requirements of open orders and positions are determined by the market's risk model and market conditions.
 The larger the position and the more volatile the market, the greater the amount of margin that will be set aside.
 The volatility tolerance of the market is driven by the risk model.